tarkowski/tarkowski.github.io/content/posts/my-home-on-the-indieweb.md

 And here we are, finally.

 What you are reading now is built using the [Hugo static site generator](https://gohugo.io/) and a simple theme called [Hugo ʕ•ᴥ•ʔ Bear Blog](https://github.com/janraasch/hugo-bearblog/).
 I use [Github Pages](https://pages.github.com) to publish the site.
-It lacks bells and whistles, which lets me understand what goes on in the site's code - which feels to me like a good IndieWeb standard.
+It lacks bells and whistles, and this allows me to - sort of - understand what goes on in the site's code - which feels to me like a good IndieWeb standard.